jbernadas/react_matrix_rain_clock/README.md

-This is React Matrix Clock.
-The matrix rain was originally based on the vanilla Javascript code by Ebram Marzouk and converted into ReactJS by me.
-This has served as a practice project to learn about ReactJS.
+This is React Matrix Rain Clock.
+Matrix rain was originally based on the vanilla Javascript code by Ebram Marzouk and I converted into ReactJS and added a clock in the middle.
+I use this sort of like a screensaver if you click the F11 key on keyboard and refresh the browser it becomes full screen.